 Our exposure to changes in interest rates is primarily attributable to debt outstanding under the \$1.25 Billion Revolving Credit Facility and \$500.0 Million Term Loan (collectively, the "Credit Facilities").
-Borrowings under the \$1.25 Billion Revolving Credit Facility bear interest at a rate per annum equal to, at the Company's option, (i) for borrowings in U.S. Dollars, either (a) an alternate base rate or (b) a term secured overnight financing rate, (ii) for borrowings in Euros, the Euro Interbank Offered Rate, (iii) for borrowings in Pounds Sterling, the Sterling Overnight Index Average Reference Rate and (iv) for borrowings in Japanese Yen, the Tokyo Interbank Offer Rate, plus, in each case, an applicable margin.
+Borrowings under the \$1.25 Billion

+Revolving Credit Facility bear interest at a rate per annum equal to, at the Company's option, (i) for borrowings in U.S. Dollars, either (a) an alternate base rate or (b) a term secured overnight financing rate, (ii) for borrowings in Euros, the Euro Interbank Offered Rate, (iii) for borrowings in Pounds Sterling, the Sterling Overnight Index Average Reference Rate and (iv) for borrowings in Japanese Yen, the Tokyo Interbank Offer Rate, plus, in each case, an applicable margin.
 The applicable margin will be adjusted by reference to a grid (the "Pricing Grid") based on the ratio of (a) consolidated debt to (b) consolidated EBITDAR (the "Gross Leverage Ratio").
 Borrowings under the Term Loan bear interest at a rate per annum equal to, at the Company's option, either (i) an alternate base rate or (ii) a term secured overnight financing rate plus, in each case, an applicable margin.
 The applicable margin will be adjusted by reference to a pricing grid based on the Gross Leverage Ratio.
-Borrowings under the Credit Facilities are subject to interest rate risk due to changes in SOFR.
-A hypothetical 10% change in the Credit Facilities' interest rates would have resulted in an immaterial change in interest expense in fiscal 2023.
+A hypothetical 10% change in the Credit Facilities interest rate would have resulted in an immaterial change in interest expense in fiscal 2022.
+Furthermore, a prolonged disruption on our business resulting from the Covid-19 pandemic may impact our ability to satisfy the terms of our Credit Facilities, including our liquidity covenant.

 The Company is exposed to changes in interest rates related to the fair value of the Senior Notes.
-At July 1, 2023, the fair value of the 2032 Senior Notes, 2027 Senior Notes and 2025 Senior Notes was approximately \$399 million, \$372 million and \$295 million, respectively.
 At July 2, 2022, the fair value of the 2032 Senior Notes, 2027 Senior Notes and 2025 Senior Notes was approximately \$409 million, \$383 million and \$304 million, respectively.
+The fair value of the 2027 Senior Notes and 2025 Senior Notes at July 2, 2022 reflects the impact of the \$500 million cash tender offer completed during the second quarter of fiscal 2022.
+At July 3, 2021, the fair value of the 2027 Senior Notes, 2022 Senior Notes and 2025 Senior Notes was approximately \$659 million, \$407 million and \$652 million, respectively.
+The 2022 Senior Notes were fully redeemed as of July 2, 2022.
 These fair values are based on external pricing data, including available quoted market prices of these instruments, and consideration of comparable debt instruments with similar interest rates and trading frequency, among other factors, and are classified as Level 2 measurements within the fair value hierarchy.
 The interest rate payable on the 2027 Senior Notes will be subject to adjustments from time to time if either Moody's or S&P or a substitute rating agency (as defined in the Prospectus Supplement furnished with the SEC on June 7, 2017) downgrades (or downgrades and subsequently upgrades) the credit rating assigned to the respective Senior Notes of such series.